Shazwazza/Examine/docs/searching.md

 * Label: Hills, Value: 2 <-- As Hills was the only filtered value we will only get this facet */

-var hillsValue = addressFacetResults.Facet("Hills"); // Gets the IFacetValue for the facet Hills
+var hillsValue = addressFacetResults.FacetString("Hills"); // Gets the IFacetValue for the facet Hills
 ```

 MaxCount example